 - Hold North Carolina’s governor to his pledge to rectify the state’s coal ash problems and ensure that citizens have safe drinking water; and

-For 20 years, Appalachian Voices has grown roots deep in this region.
+Since 1997, Appalachian Voices has grown roots deep in this region.
 Our connection to the land and people sustains us in everything we do.
 Whether in the halls of Congress, in the courtroom or on the riverbank, we take a stand on behalf of our members and people throughout the region.
 We’ll be sticking around for a long time to come.

 Appalachian Voices works in various partnerships and coalitions with more than 100 local, state, regional and national organizations, including: